Andy Lee (boxer): Amateur career

 Lee represented Ireland at the 2002 World Junior championships in Santiago de Cuba, competing in the middleweight category.
 Lee fought five times in a week beating Ismail Sillakh and United States favourite Jesus Gonzales but lost the final to Cuban boxer Noelvis Diaz to claim the silver medal.

-At the World Amateur Championships in Bangkok, Lee was beaten on points by eventual winner Gennady Golovkin who also defeated Lucian Bute and Matt Korobov on his way to the gold medal.
+At the World Amateur Championships in Bangkok, Lee was beaten on points by eventual winner Gennady Golovkin.

 Lee traveled to Pula, Croatia for the European Amateur Championships in February 2004.
 He earned a bronze medal in the competition, and thereby qualified for the 2004 Summer Olympics at just nineteen years of age.

 In June 2004, Lee won silver at the EU Amateur Championships.
 He lost to the vastly experienced, former world champion, Marian Simion in the Middleweight final.

 Lee's first fight of the 2004 Olympics was against Mexican boxer Alfredo Angulo, who Lee defeated 38:23 on points.
 In the second round, Lee faced Hassan N'Dam N'Jikam of Cameroon.
 After four rounds the fight was drawn 27:27 and the bout was decided by "count-back".
 The verdict went the way of the Cameroonian, which ended Lee's hopes of a medal.
 Lee was bitterly disappointed in the result and stated "I just didn’t fight to my ability.
 But when I got back home the people treated me like I’d won the gold medal."

 In February 2003, aged seventeen, Lee fought for the Irish senior amateur title in the middleweight division.
 That year he beat Eamonn O'Kane.
 The following year, Lee won the title after overcoming Patrick Murray for the honour.
 In 2005 Lee retained the title, this time by defeating Eamonn O'Kane in the final.